zertyz/edificando-o-controle-interno/themes/ng2-admin/README.md

      - remember to maintain the constructor at the end of the file
      - remember to change the exported class 'NgaModule' to 'MNg2AdminModule'
      - correct all .ts files who includes scss files using 'style-loader!...'.
 Delete these imports and include them as **styleUrls: ['xxx.css']** instead
+     - import 'GlobalState' and declare it in the PROVIDERS section
 5) index.html: preserve '<div id="preloader">' for the startup animation.
 Other than that, nothing special.
 The default from angular-seed-advanced-mutuatech may be used.
 6) Move 'src/client/app/shared/modules/m-ng2-admin/sass' to 'theme/ng2-admin/scss'
 7) Move all .html and .scss from 'src/client/aoo/modules/m-ng2-admin/components/**' to theme/ng2-admin/modules/m-ng2-admin/components/** -- the following one-liner may help: for fp in `find src/client/app/shared/modules/m-ng2-admin/components/ -type d | tail -n +2`; do basename "$fp"; done | while read d; do td=themes/ng2-admin/modules/m-ng2-admin/components/"$d"; mkdir -p "$td"; mv src/client/app/shared/modules/m-ng2-admin/components/$d/*.[sh][ct][sm][sl] "$td"; done